 This bill amends the existing law on simple burglary in Louisiana by redefining the elements of the offense.
 The revised definition now includes two specific scenarios: the unauthorized entry into any dwelling, vehicle, watercraft, or structure with the intent to commit a felony or theft, and the unauthorized entry into any dwelling or structure with the intent to temporarily or permanently deprive the owner, lessee, or tenant of full use of the property or to assert any right of ownership or use.
-The previous language that referred to the offense simply as "the unauthorized entering" has been updated to clarify these two distinct types of unauthorized entry.
+The previous language that referred to "the" unauthorized entry has been changed to "either of the following," and a new provision has been added to clarify the intent behind the unauthorized entry.

-Additionally, the bill introduces a new provision that holds offenders liable for any damage resulting from violations of the second scenario outlined in the amended law.
-This change aims to strengthen the legal framework surrounding property rights and enhance protections against unauthorized occupation or use of property.
-The act is officially titled "The Louisiana Squatter Prevention Act."
+Additionally, the bill introduces a new subsection that holds offenders liable for any damage resulting from violations of the second scenario outlined in the amended law.
+This provision aims to enhance accountability for actions that deprive property owners of their rights.
+The bill is officially titled "The Louisiana Squatter Prevention Act," reflecting its focus on addressing issues related to unauthorized occupancy and property rights.

 HB58 Engrossed: 14:62(A)